breakponchito/DominicanWorkShopParticipant/module_03_expose_api_rest/README.md

 - Make a GET REST endpoint to find all Books available
 - Make a POST REST endpoint to insert a Book
 - Make a PUT REST endpoint to update a Book
-- Make a DELETE REST endpoint to delete a Book indicating the id
+- Make a DELETE REST endpoint to delete a Book indicating the ID

 -----